-Real Time Locating Systems (RTLS
+Real Time Locating Systems 2006-2016

 Real Time Locating Systems (RTLS) are electronic systems that are intended to locate small electronic devices on people or things at any time.
 None are perfect in this respect but to qualify for the term, they must give real time identity and location most of the time, or when interrogated.
 There are many situations calling for RTLS, particularly now that it has become affordable and the mobile devices that are sensed have, in many cases, become small and convenient.
 Let us look at some examples.

 Hospital staff have traditionally had difficulty summoning assistance when faced with an emergency medical situation or, increasingly, physical assault.
 Alarm pendants have alerted backup but not given position.
 Timely location of a child lost in a theme park and possibly in danger has been impractical.
 Supply chains are traditionally tracked by RFID, barcodes and so on with a similar lack of precision.
 At best one knows that the package or conveyance passed a choke point at some stage and heroic assumptions are then made as to where it now resides.
 Vehicles are also tracked with imprecision.
 Postal services need to "switch the light on" and take a holistic automated approach.
 The antidote to these and other shortcomings is RTLS.

 RTLS has consisted of very short range infra-red systems and complex, multiple antenna, multiple beam long range RFID, making it an esoteric niche market with only 900 such systems having been sold to date.
 However, with the new portability and affordability of RTLS in various forms, its use is now increasing sharply to become a $2.71 billion business in 2016.
 New principles are being brought to bear, such as parasitic and therefore economical WiFi locators and zonal RFID (arrays of interrogators in, say ceilings of buildings, so the "tag" is never out of range).

-.
+Some of the largest companies in the world are now active in RTLS, which will become 40% of the active RFID market in only ten years.
+These companies include Mitsubishi, Cisco, IBM, Microsoft and Motorola.
 They know that this is not like the highest volume uses of passive RFID tags where disposable labels are usually involved and the label cost can be 50% of total cost.
 RTLS is more of a systems business as shown in the IDTechEx forecast of the share of spend in 2016 given below.

 Share of spend on RTLS in 2016 in millions of dollars